signalspec/signalspec/README.md

 _It's a work in progress and doesn't do anything useful yet._

 Signalspec is written in [Rust](https://rust-lang.org) and is open source software under the [Mozilla Public License, version 2.0](LICENSE).

+## Documentation

+ * [Bidirectional Expressions](docs/expressions.md) are invertable functions used for data manipulation between layers of abstraction.
+To be invertable, expressions are defined to both compute a value based on evaluating sub-expressions ("down evaluation"), but also accept a value on the "result" side and push values into its subexpressions ("up evaluation").

+ * [Control and data flow](docs/flow.md) semantics are related to textual regular expressions, but can both generate and parse strings ("signals") from the language ("protocol"), and operates over structured tokens of arbitrary data rather than characters.
+These blocks are stacked to parse layered protocols.

+ * [Practical Considerations](docs/practical.md) -- how these primitives apply to real-world protocols, and how they map to hardware resources.
+Data is statically typed, there are no dynamically sized types, and recursion is prohibited, so all memory is allocated staticaly at compile time.
+Control flow is readily represented as a finite state machine on FPGAs and microcontrollers.